Free BMI Calculator

 What is BMI?

-BMI (Body Mass Index) is a simple measure that uses your weight and height to determine whether you are in a healthy weight range.
-It is widely used for weight management, fitness tracking, and general health assessment.
+BMI (Body Mass Index) is a simple screening tool that uses your height and weight to estimate whether you are in a healthy weight range.
+A normal BMI range for adults is 18.5 to 24.9.
+For Indians and South Asians, health risks begin at a lower BMI — around 23.

 Why BMI Matters for Your Health